tmfarrell/tmfarrell.github.io/_posts/2026-01-05-central_dogma_of_ai.md

 ## Implications/ Predictions

+Ok, this is all well and good, but so what?
 We can use this framework to make some predictions:

 - **Data rich domains will be the first to be transformed by AI.** Particularly domains that with lots of unstructured data that was previously much harder to transform and operationalize.
 This is why there's so much excitement about AI for healthcare and bio: both are dominated by unstructured data and workflows, which make it difficult for traditional/ deterministic software solutions to succeed.